buerokratt/POC-DMR.Cross-functional-requirements/docs/adrs/accessing-dmr-and-classifier-from-centops.md

 ### Alternatives

-* Allow for one of each special participant type for each Institution.
+* Allow for only _one_ DMR or Classifier under each Institution.

 * Implement a CentOps Api which selects a Dmr or Classifier based on the Id/Name of the requester.